learn-co-curriculum/java-mod-1-passing-by-value-vs-reference-lab/README.md

 After swapping, firstNumber = 5 secondNumber = 2
 ```

-Hint: Try modifying the `int` data type to its wrapper class.
+Hint: Try creating a Wrapper class to hold the value of the `int`.